cinaq/hackme/README.md

 ## Contribution

 We are always looking to educate each other and create awareness for security.
-You can contribute by promoting this awareness or help create more scenario’s.
+You can contribute by promoting this awareness or help create more scenarios.

 ## Live environment